Generic Name: dinoprostone (DYE-noe-PROST-one)

 - Cervidil inserts are usually inserted vaginally at your doctor's office, hospital, or clinic.

 - Remain lying down for 2 hours after Cervidil inserts are placed in the vagina.

 - You may get up after 2 hours unless your doctor tells you otherwise.
 If you do get up and move around, be certain that Cervidil inserts stays in place.
 If it comes out, contact your doctor right away.

 - Only 1 dose of Cervidil inserts are required.

 Ask your health care provider any questions you may have about how to use Cervidil inserts.

 - Certain blood clotting and bleeding problems may occur after giving birth (postpartum disseminated intravascular coagulation [DIC]).
 The risk may be greater in women over 30 years old, those who have had complications during pregnancy, and those who carried the child for longer than 40 weeks.
 Tell your doctor right away if you notice symptoms such as unusual or persistent bleeding (eg, from the mouth, nose, rectum, IV site), unusual bruising, chest pain, shortness of breath, or decreased urine.
 Check with your doctor for more information.

-- PREGNANCY and BREAST-FEEDING: Cervidil inserts is intended to induce labor in pregnant women.
+- PREGNANCY and BREAST-FEEDING: Cervidil inserts are intended to induce labor in pregnant women.
 It may cause fetal harm or death if used at other times during pregnancy.
-It is unknown if Cervidil inserts is excreted in breast milk.
+It is unknown if Cervidil inserts are excreted in breast milk.
 If you are or will be breast-feeding while you are using Cervidil inserts, check with your doctor or pharmacist to discuss the risks to your baby.